 Another reason for the increased borrowing is the fact that the business was growing.
 Profits of the company were going back into the development and growth of the business in order to keep pace with the expansion of the business.
 As the business grows, Clarkson needs purchase more raw materials in order to produce inventory.
 Most of the firm’s sales come between April and September so the firm must build up inventory in anticipation of this burst of sales activity.
 The first quarter balance sheet is indicative of this as the sales/inventory ratio on an annual basis had hovered around 8.0 even as the 1st quarter ratio fell dramatically to 1.7.

+One major reason for the increase in the debt is Clarkson’s inability to control its Accounts Receivable and Inventory Turnover rates.
+Clarkson’s rates have steadily increased over the past three years.
+Currently Clarkson turns over its account receivable in every 49.4 days and its inventory every 68.4 days.
+The increases in these turnover rates has helped contribute to the lack of cash on hand and increased Clarkson’s reliance on trade credit from supplies and its line of credit.
+If Clarkson had been able to maintain its 1993 turnover rates, it would have had an additional $126 in cash for use.

 How has Mr. Clarkson met the financing needs of the company during the period 1993 through 1995?
 Has the financial strength of Clarkson Lumber improved or deteriorated?

 Ans.
 Given the lag time between the purchase of raw materials and the sales of finished product, Clarkson has been conducting short-term financing by relying on his suppliers for credit.
 Even as sales have increased, the accounts payable turnover has decreased less than the accounts receivable turnover has decreased.
 Another indicator of this is the sharp decline in the current ratio from 2.5 in 1993 to 1.2 in 1995 and 1st quarter 1996.
+Although, Clarkson has been able to grow is sales revenue without having adequate cash on hand to continue to grow it is questionable if Clarkson can maintain its growth rate.
+Also with the increase in AP turnover, suppliers may not be willing to extend additional credit to give Clarkson the ability to grow further.

 How attractive is it to take the trade discounts?

 Ans.
 In a business where the return on sales (ROS) for Clarkson has ranged from 2.1% to 1.7%, a 2% discount on the price of the cost of goods sold would be dramatic.
 In fact, using reasonable pro forma assumptions about 1996 expectations, we calculate that the difference in net income would increase approximately $87 million.
 This assumes that Clarkson entered into the new loan arrangements and the 2% trade discount would apply.

+If Clarkson had been able to take advantage of all the discounts in 1995 it would have increased the net income for the year $80.2 to $157.2.
+Return on sales would have increased to 3.48% from 1.7%.
+Return on assets increased to 9.6% from 4.7% and return on equity would more than double to 35.02%.
+These levels would make Clarkson outperform even the high-end companies in the industry.

 Do you agree with Mr. Clarkson’s estimate of the company’s loan requirements?
 How much will he need to finance the expected expansion in sales to $5.5 million in 1996 and to take all trade discounts?